-I am pleased to report that in 2015 MECRS once again applied for and received a compliance award from the Public Pension Coordinating Council (PPCC) for having met professional standards for plan funding.
-In order to receive the award, plans must meet requirements established by the PPCC, and this is the thirteenth year in a row that MECRS has received an award from the PPCC.
+I am pleased to report that in 2017 MECRS once again applied for and received a compliance award from the Public Pension Coordinating Council, (PPCC) for having met professional standards for plan funding.
+In order to receive the award, Plans must meet requirements established by the PPCC.
+This is the fifteenth year in a row that MECRS has received an award from the PPCC.